 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Torit is August, with an average of 16.2 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 56% on August 4.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Torit experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 10 months, from February 13 to December 18, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around August 10, with an average total accumulation of 4.4 inches.
+The month with the most rain in Torit is August, with an average rainfall of 4.3 inches.

 The rainless period of the year lasts for 1.9 months, from December 18 to February 13.
-The least rain falls around January 14, with an average total accumulation of 0.3 inches.
+The month with the least rain in Torit is January, with an average rainfall of 0.3 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.